AndyGriffiths/Jekyll-Mono/about.md

 * [**Air New Zealand Mobile App**](https://www.airnewzealand.co.nz/air-nz-app)

    A very well used iOS app written in Objective C allowing you to check your flights and airpoints status.
-Highlight include a coffee ordering component which allows to order your coffee in th AIRNZ lounge, with some nice animations using CAShapeLayers.
+Highlight include a coffee ordering component which allows to order your coffee in the AIRNZ lounge, with some nice animations using CAShapeLayers.
 Lots of UICollectionViews used, mostly with custom layouts.

 ***